sick-py/cs558/readme.txt

 After genrating the certicifcate

-To run server:
+To run server in server/:
 python3 sftpserv.py 1967

-To run the client:
+To run the client in client/:
 python3 sftpcli.py remote06.cs.binghamton.edu 1967